Who could have built this wooden structure 476,000 years ago?

 2023-10-21 08:00:00

 Direction Zambia, and more precisely near the Kalambo River.
 Of the archaeologists have brought to light a wooden structure… 476,000 years old !
 This is surprising given that the oldest wooden structure known to date is “only” 9,000 years old and the a wise man only appeared around 300,000 years ago.
-With this discovery, our entire knowledge of the first humans could be turned upside down.
+With this discovery, our entire knowledge of the first humans might be turned upside down.

 An international team of researchers from the universities of Liverpool (England), Aberystwyth (Wales) and Liège (Belgium) found several wooden objects in an assembly made of two logs.
 Everything was very well preserved in deposits that were nevertheless waterlogged.
 Which is very surprising given that “wooden artifacts rarely survive from the early Stone Age, because their conservation requires exceptional conditions”.
 These two pieces of wood are nested one inside the other, connected by a deep transverse cut of more than 10 centimeters which cannot be unintentional.